How much do polished concrete floors cost?

 Burnished Concrete Floors

-Burnished concrete resembles polished concrete, but it's not as durable and not considered a high-quality finish.
-However, burnished floors are easier to install, are less expensive, and still shine.
-Burnished concrete can be inconsistent, and flaws in the floor can be highlighted if improperly installed.
+Burnished concrete resembles polished concrete but is not as durable and not considered a high-quality finish.
+However, burnished floors are easier to install, less expensive, and still shine.

 Frequently Asked Questions